-This enzyme is overactive in most types of cancer found in humans — particularly so in cancer stem cells, which drive tumor growth and can often be key to cancers’ resistance to traditional treatments.
+This enzyme is overactive in most types of cancer found in humans — particularly so in

 In this study, the scientists observed that ATO binds to Pin1, blocking its action and eventually leading to the enzyme’s deterioration.
 At the same time, ATRA — which also binds to Pin1 and degrades it — facilitates and increases cells’ uptake of ATO.

 This leads to the increased expression of a protein specific to cell membranes, which boosts the cells absorption of ATO.

 When working with mice engineered not to express Pin1, the researchers also saw that the rodents were actually highly resistant to cancer.

 These animals suffered no ill effects as a result of the blocked enzyme expression for about half of their lifespans, which suggests that targeting Pin1 at baseline can be a safe approach.

 “Our discovery strongly suggests an exciting new possibility of adding [ATO] to existing therapies in treating triple-negative breast cancer and many other cancer types, especially when patients’ cancers are found to be Pin1-positive.
 This might significantly improve the outcomes of cancer treatment.”

 Drs.
 Zhou, Lu, and colleagues emphasize that their new findings may lead to effective strategies for targeting Pin1, for which no inhibitors have so far been developed.